 NC State Extension Publications

-Some of the most important decisions for soybean production in North Carolina are made at planting.
-Planting decisions depend on a number of factors including soil texture, planting date, tillage practices, cropping rotation, equipment availability, and grower preferences.
-When thinking about planting, growers should consider planting date, row spacing, seeding rate, and seed treatments.
-Also, proper seeder calibration and maintenance should not be overlooked.
+Planting decisions depend on a number of factors, including soil texture, tillage practices, cropping rotation, equipment availability, and grower preferences.
+Critical planting decisions discussed here include planting date, row spacing, seeding rate, planting mechanism, planting depth, and seeder calibration and maintenance.

 Planting Date